The following patent was granted by

 taking.

-is prompted via the Kiosk's display 8 to place his pertinent
+visitor is prompted via the Kiosk's display 8 to place his

-finger on the surface of the digital fingerprint scanner 5.
+pertinent finger on the surface of the digital fingerprint

-His fingerprint is digitally scanned in and temporarily
+scanner 5.
+His fingerprint is digitally scanned in and

-stored in memory 4.
-Other biometric information is collected
+temporarily stored in memory 4.
+Other biometric information

-at this stage, provided, that such biometrics are part of
+is collected at this stage, provided, that such biometrics

 identification number of the Visitor-Visa Kiosk 1 is